-When Gert’s sustained wind speed reaches 39 mph it will be classified as a tropical storm and its name released.
-If that speed reaches 74 mph, Gert will be a hurricane.
+When Gert’s sustained wind speed reached 39 mph it was classified as a tropical storm and its name released.
+Had that speed reached 74 mph, Gert would have been a hurricane.

 Although hurricanes grab headlines, even a tropical storm can pose a threat to lives and property.